elc45/fisher-hmc-paper/main.typ

 $cov(s_i)^(-1)$, so $Sigma = exp (log (cov(x_i)) \/ 2 - log (cov(alpha_i) \/ 2)$
 or some expression with lots of matrix square roots \(todo).

-Given the fisher scores, we can compute the parameters of a normal distribution exactly.
+Given the scores, we can compute the parameters of a normal distribution exactly.
 Most posterior distributions are not multivariate normal distributions, or we would not have to run MCMC in the first place.
-It is quite common that they approximate normal distributions reasonably well, so this should indicate that the fisher scores contain useful information we are currently neglecting.
+It is quite common that they approximate normal distributions reasonably well, so this should indicate that the scores contain useful information we are currently neglecting.

 == Fisher divergence